 Community Resources for Science (CRS) helps K-5 teachers build confidence in their science teaching by providing information and lessons, volunteer scientists, and support with extracurricular activities.
-All K-5 educators in Berkeley receive a free CRS membership courtesy of a the Schools Fund grant.
+All K-5 educators in Berkeley receive a free CRS membership courtesy of an annual Schools Fund grant.

 Music in the Schools serves nearly 4,000 students in all 11 elementary schools with interactive on-campus concerts, classroom visits, and instrumental instruction, as well as an annual “I’m a Performer” concert.
 Berkeley Symphony’s talented Education Director & Conductor Ming Luke is a sparkling personality who takes out the fear and emphasizes the fun of playing music while passing on skills and performance values to our developing musicians!

 Over 250 men and women—from Cal students to retirees—undergo rigorous training to prepare them for the job of coaching middle and high school student writers.
 We work closely with WriterCoach Connection through our Berkeley Schools Volunteers office, and we also offer a grant for their middle and high school programs.